tech-greedy/singularity/README.md

 Since the tool is modularized, it can be deployed in different ways and have different components enabled or disabled.

 Below are configurations for common scenarios.
-## Use Standalone MongoDb database
-This is useful if you know MongoDB, and you're hitting some bottlenecks or issues from the built-in MongoDb.
-1. Setup your own MongoDb instance
-2. In [default.toml](./config/default.toml) from your repo
-   1. change `database.start_local` to false
-   2. change `connection.database` to the connection string of your own MongoDb database
 ## Deal Preparation Only
 This is useful if you only need deal preparation but not deal making.
 You can still have deal making enabled, but disabling it will use slightly less system resources.
 In [default.toml](./config/default.toml) from your repo
 1. change `index_service.enabled` to false
 2. change `ipfs.enabled` to false
 3. change `http_hosting_service.enabled` to false
 4. change `hdeal_tracking_service.enabled` to false

+## Use External MongoDb database
+This is useful if you know MongoDB, and you're hitting some bottlenecks or issues from the built-in MongoDb.
+1. Setup your own MongoDb instance
+2. In [default.toml](./config/default.toml) from your repo
+   1. change `database.start_local` to false
+   2. change `connection.database` to the connection string of your own MongoDb database

 # Usage